EMILY THE TIGER GIRL SAYS... STOP AND THINK BEFORE YOU ADOPT!

 3. Not Getting Proper Veterinary Care.

-Vaccinations head the list of preventative care.
+Vaccinations head the list of preventative care and can be given every 3 years.
 Be observant of your cat's behavior and gently examine their entire body once a week, feeling for any unusual lumps or skin problems.
 Regular dental care can forestall tooth and gum problems.
 Don't wait until it is too late for their yearly check up!

 4. Buying Cheap Cat Food.